 - Regular visits from local GP

-The home is registered to provide residential care and is led by an experience home manager who oversees a team of dedicated carers.
-The focus of the care and support is based on our personcentred philosophy.
+The home is registered to provide residential care and is led by an experienced Home Manager who oversees a team of dedicated carers.
+The focus of the care and support is based on our person-centred philosophy.
+Each individual will have access to trained and knowledgeable carers as well as nurses.

-Sussex Health Care retains the services of a range of therapists including physiotherapists, speech & language therapists and occupational therapists.
+SHC has access to a range of trusted external therapists, including physiotherapists, speech & language therapists and occupational therapists.

-The Laurels has the benefit of an activity organiser who devises and carries out personalised activity plans alongside the service user's key worker.
+The Laurels has the benefit of an Activities Co-ordinator, who devises and carries out personalised activity plans alongside the individual's key worker.

 The activities include alternative and complementary therapies, dance, music, arts and crafts, cooking, physiotherapy, hydrotherapy and swimming.
-Service users benefit from the use of their own specially adapted vehicles for outings and sporting activities.
-Participation in further education and leisure activities at local colleges and outreach facilities are available to all service users.
+The people we support benefit from the use of their own specially adapted vehicles for outings and sporting activities.
+Participation in further education and leisure activities at local colleges and outreach facilities are available to all.

-Every effort is made to enable service users to keep in touch with relatives and friends.
+Every effort is made to enable people to keep in touch with relatives and friends.
 Advocacy and volunteer befriending schemes are encouraged.

-All staff undertake an induction programme at our training academy when joining Sussex Healthcare.
+All staff undertake an induction programme at our Training Academy when joining SHC.

 In addition, a system of supervision and support for care staff enables them to gain experience and increase their skills.
-Extensive in-house training is provided by the Sussex Health Care training team and QCF courses are undertaken in conjunction with local colleges.
+Extensive in-house training is provided by the SHC training team and QCF courses are undertaken in conjunction with local colleges.
 The Care Certificate is available to all new staff.

-Sussex Health Care are always researching into ways to improve our service users' lifestyles and try to offer a chance for service users to be in control of their environment and increase independence for those who may be totally dependent on others to do everyday tasks.
+SHC is always researching into ways to improve the lifestyles of the people we support, and try to offer a chance for individuals to be in control of their environment and increase independence for those who may be totally dependent on others to do everyday tasks.

-We are able to offer the latest sensory equipment and technologies, such as the eye gaze and magic carpet systems, which offer service users with very complex needs the opportunity to interact and communicate; a salt cave, which has been known for many centuries to help relieve respiratory and skin conditions and a specialist gymnasium, which provides equal opportunities and access regardless of the service user's ability or health status.
+SHC offers access to its own salt cave, which has been known for many centuries to help relieve respiratory and skin conditions, which provides equal opportunities and access regardless of an individual's ability or health status.